ztachip/ztachip/Documentation/SoftwareArchitecture.md

 # CONCLUSION

-ztachip software paradigm provides the DSA framework to accelerate certain classes of applications.
+ztachip software paradigm provides the DSA framework to accelerate a number of classes of applications.

-The domains that can be mapped to ztachip are domains where its problems can be expressed in terms of tensors but with the following requirements.
+The domains that can be mapped to ztachip are domains where its problems can be expressed in terms of tensor operations with the following characteristics.

 - Tensor data operations can be expressed by MCORE instructions.

-- Tensor computation operations can be expressed by PCORE instructions.
+- Tensor computation operations (tensor operators) can be expressed by PCORE instructions.

 - Data and computing need to be decoupled.
 This is key requirement to eliminate the need for cache, solve data latency issue.

-Different domains can be supported by changing the ALU implementation and PCORE instruction set.
+Different domains can then be supported by changing the ALU implementation and PCORE instruction set.
 For example complex data types for SDR domain.
 Floating point for physics simulation domain.
+Special data type for GENOMICS.